 This was a 3 week project where I decided to attempt making a Melee Combat system.
 I had never created one before so this was a new field to me.
-I wanted to dive into Gameplay Scripting more, since I felt that I could improve alot on that front.
-This post will go through breakdown of the different features of the prototype, how they work and what my thought behind them were.

 When making a combat game you can go several routes, a common descision one must do early in the process is if you want it to be animation based or input based.
 Animation based means that when the player presses the attack button the player character will enter an attack animation, and the player cannot do anything until the animation is completed (i.e Dark Souls).
 Input based means that the attack happens as soon as the player presses the attack button (sometimes with a little windup), and if the payer decides to do something else, like dodge or block, the attack animation will cancel and transition into the new input (i.e Bayonetta).